EmployeeIssues.comU.S. Employee Rights in Plain English

 Show-Up Pay or Reporting Pay

-Show-up pay is a form of premium pay, which is also referred to as reporting pay, reporting time pay or report-in pay.
+Show-up pay is a form of premium pay and also referred to as reporting pay, reporting time pay or report-in pay.
 All terms mean a minimum specified amount in wages that employers owe to eligible employees for reporting to work on time as scheduled, when it turns out that there is little to no work available.

 The purpose of show-up pay is to discourage employers from frivolously calling in workers for only partial workdays, when the workers might get more work hours elsewhere; but, not all employers must pay it.

 That's because there is no Federal "show-up pay law" or "reporting pay law" per se, that requires employers to pay it.
-The Fair Labor Standards Act (FLSA) is the "main pay law" so to speak, because it regulates the minimum wage and overtime pay at the Federal level; but, it does not require employers to provide employee show-up pay.
+The Fair Labor Standards Act (FLSA) is the "main pay law" so to speak, because it regulates the minimum wage, overtime pay and equal pay at the Federal level; but, it does not require employers to provide employee show-up pay.

 When provided, show-up pay is typically a matter of contractual agreement between employers and employees or employers and unions, which the FLSA allows.
 For example, a collective bargaining agreement might contractually require an employer to provide reporting pay to union-protected employees who normally work eight hours per day, when the employees end up working fewer than four hours due to lack of work.

-In the absence of such an agreement, a state wage and hour law or a related rule, regulation or order might require employers to provide show-up pay; for example, at this writing and under certain circumstances:
+In the absence of such an agreement, a state wage and hour law or a related rule, regulation or order might require employers to provide show-up pay; for example, at this writing:

 For information about show-up pay legislation in your work state (if the legislation exists), browse the Web site of the relevant state labor department.
 Look for "wage and hour" topics or related matters.
 Alternately or additionally, browse the relevant state labor laws or consult a lawyer in your work state.

-In the absence of an agreement or state legislation that requires show-up pay, employers might voluntarily provide it per company policy as a benefit to attract and retain employees.
+In the absence of an agreement or state legislation that requires show-up pay, employers might voluntarily provide it per company policy as a benefit to attract and retain employees, the same as they voluntarily provide other benefits not required by law.

 If your employer refuses to issue earned show-up pay to you on the payday when due, then the wage and hour (or equivalent) division of the state labor department might help you to collect it.
 However, if you're working under a collective bargaining agreement that requires show-up pay, then the state labor department might refer you to your union representative.